 Even with these guidelines, keeping a healthy work/life balance is extremely difficult.
 Because sometimes, you just need to “send that email”, even when it’s time to be with family.
 And of course, there are valid exceptions to the rules at times.
 But for the most part, being able to set expectations and honor them will go far in maintaining a healthy work/life relationship.

-Remote Working Challenges and VTR Learning
+Challenges of Working Remotely and VTR Learning

 VTR Learning employees are well acquainted with the challenges facing remote workers today.
 And while we don’t have courses that can specifically teach how to work from home, we do have options available to help understand methods for solving these common problems.
 Do you want to know how to stay motivated?
 No problem.
 Check out Motivation & Behavior.
 Are you a team leader who needs to know how to assess your remote employees’ needs?
 We’ve got you covered with Employees and the Organization.
 So, if you are looking to overcome the challenges of remote work, go ahead and give one of our courses a go.